OUR Works! Federal Work Study Research Assistantships

 (A4) Here are some important things to know once you apply for a federal work-study position:

-- After a student submits their resume to the hiring supervisor, the supervisor will review the resumes and contact students directly if they are interested in them for the opening.
+- After a student submits their resume to the hiring supervisor, the supervisor will review it and contact students directly if they are interested in them for the opening.

 - The supervisor will contact the student applicant if an interview is required.